mattrussi/gitlab-com-runbooks/docs/service_desk/README.md

 - Is there a noticeable impact?

-There are helpful links to the side of the Certify charts (e.g. Kibana, Sentry links).
+There are helpful links to the side of the Respond charts (e.g. Kibana, Sentry links).

 ## Determine root cause